 Option 1:

-Furthermore, the ESIM shall have the ability to enter the states described in Table A4-2.
-These states are required to ensure the ESIM is in the correct radio-interface state after some event (such as an initial boot or resuming operations after a fault) and can test system functionality is correct before radiating to avoid any transmission errors.

-Option 2:

-Furthermore, the ESIM shall have the ability to enter the states described in Table A4-2.
-These states are required to ensure the ESIM is in the correct radio-interface state after some event (such as an initial boot or resuming operations after a fault) and can test system functionality is correct before radiating to avoid any transmission errors.
+Furthermore, it is recommended the ESIM have the ability to enter the states described in Table A4-2.
+These states ensure the ESIM is in the correct radio-interface state after some event (such as an initial boot or resuming operations after a fault) and can test system functionality is correct before radiating to avoid any transmission errors.

 Option 1:

 Table A4-2

-ESIM states and events1
+ESIM states and events